Picture of Daniël Blanco in a lab

 Programme

 The Organic Synthesis in Early Drug Discovery course consists of a total of eight half-days spread over 16 weeks, and a final exam.
-A study guide is available, and the book Organic Chemistry (Clayden, Greeves and Warren, Oxford, second edition) will also be provided.
+A study guide is available, and the book Organic Chemistry (Clayden, Greeves and Warren, Oxford, second edition) is used.
 The course (and the test) will be conducted in English.
 Participants will have access to the study materials via the Brightspace digital learning environment.
 The following eight topics will be covered in the course:

 • Lecture 1: Definitions, basic principles, and nucleophilic additions to carbonyl compounds